How to Spot Fake Red Wing Shoes: A Complete Guide to Authenticity and Durability

 The Red Wing Flexbond is equipped with advanced waterproofing system, rugged, slip-resistant PU outsole, and steel safety toe protectionThe Red Wing Flexbond is equipped with an advanced waterproofing system, rugged, slip-resistant PU outsole, and steel safety toe protection

-Irish Setter is an extension of Red Wing Shoes with a focus on premium, field-experience footwear for sporting enthusiasts.
-Other brands in the Red Wing Shoe Company include Vasque, Worx, and S.B.
+Irish Setter is an extension of Red Wing Shoes, focusing on premium, field-experience footwear for sporting enthusiasts.
+Other Red Wing Shoe Company brands include Vasque, Worx, and S.B.
 Foot Tanning Co.

 Irish Setter is a division of the Red Wing Shoe Company that produces a full line of performance hunting boots and rugged outdoor casual footwearIrish Setter is a division of the Red Wing Shoe Company that produces a full line of performance hunting boots and rugged outdoor casual footwear